PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Evaluation on Progress-Bench

-\paragraph{Can models handle unanswerable scenarios appropriately?} \textit{\textbf{Most VLMs fail to reliably recognize when progress estimation is not possible.}} As shown in Figure~\ref{fig:nega-bar}, the majority of evaluated models tend to produce a progress score even when the observation lacks sufficient information, indicating limited awareness of unanswerable scenarios.
-This behavior suggests that unanswerability is often ignored rather than explicitly recognized. \textbf{\textit{In contrast, \textsc{ProgressLM} consistently identifies unanswerable cases under both vision-based and text-based demonstrations instead of forcing arbitrary predictions}.} This capability is further strengthened by reinforcement learning, with \textsc{ProgressLM-3B-RL} achieving the strongest or near-strongest unanswerable recognition accuracy across settings.
-However, strong unanswerable detection alone is not sufficient.
-As a representative counterexample, \textsc{InternVL-3.5-38B} attains relatively high UDA, but Table~\ref{tab:main_result} shows that this comes at the cost of an extremely high Answerable False Rejection Rate (AFRR), reflecting a broadly conservative behavior that fails to distinguish ambiguous cases from answerable ones.
-Overall, these results highlight that effective progress reasoning requires \emph{selective} uncertainty recognition, rather than indiscriminate rejection or blind overconfidence.
+\paragraph{Can models recognize when progress estimation is not possible?} \textit{\textbf{Most VLMs fail to reliably recognize unanswerable cases.}} As shown in Figure~\ref{fig:nega-bar}, most models still produce progress scores even when the input is inherently ambiguous, indicating limited awareness of unanswerability. \textbf{\textit{In contrast, \textsc{ProgressLM} consistently identifies unanswerable cases under both vision-based and text-based demonstrations, avoiding forced predictions.}} This behavior is further strengthened by reinforcement learning, with \textsc{ProgressLM-3B-RL} achieving the highest or near-highest unanswerable recognition accuracy.
+However, strong unanswerable detection alone is insufficient.
+For example, \textsc{InternVL-3.5-38B} attains relatively high UDA but exhibits an extremely high Answerable False Rejection Rate (AFRR) (Table~\ref{tab:main_result}), indicating overly conservative behavior.